josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/👑_aurafarming_a_new_age.md

 [AliMcForever is covering some relevant history and weaving this in to the present day.](https://vm.tiktok.com/ZNRgWWH8c/) The first is also v relevant.

+First video anchors who charles 1&2 were and therefore places the charles 3 in lineage ([because they dont always use their given name](https://youtu.be/LjDer_Erz84?si=EFsIbBR7jJSeY0nP)).

 ---